-Most recently, Dr. Jay co-founded Guiding Light Family Services, an organization contracting with Oregon’s Department of Human Services to provide counseling and mentorship to families at-risk of separation or on the path to re-unification.
+Most recently, Dr. Jay co-founded Guiding Light Family Services, an organization contracting with Oregon’s Department of Human Services to help families that have been torn assunder, reunify and help families at risk of separatin remain intact.
 Wherever he works, Dr. Jay engages from a strength-based, cognitive-behavioral model which he marries to an array of tools (traditional and non-traditional) for education and skills development.

 As a white man successfully working in communities of color for more than 27 years, Dr. Jay brings a unique blend of academic/theoretical rigor and practical on-the-ground experience; a blend that has allowed him to make that often elusive connection between theory and practice.
 Underpinning all his work has been his dedication to helping those with whom he works advance their own interests on their own terms.
 It is this dedication that has fueled his commitment to understand, build relationships with, adapt his work to, and become part of, the communities he serves.

 Today, Dr. Jay is sharing his experience and inspiring those who serve families and youth.
 Social service workers, teachers, outreach specialists, business and industry, any who work in under-served communities can become more understanding and effective in their efforts to contribute to their community's, and our society’s, health and well-being.